Great Day Ministry

 To hear the complete 15-minute program click > on the sound bar ABOVE.

-Our Devotion, “Born Wild” is by Ryan Dennison of South Lyon, Michigan, who studied professional writing at Taylor University in Upland, Indiana.
+Our Devotion, “Can’t Find It Here” is by Makenna Dunkelberger of Tustin, California, who studied professional writing at Taylor University in Upland, Indiana.

-This Book Review is by Elizabeth Hartmann, a professional writing major at Taylor University.
+This Book Review is by J. J. Hanna, a Professional Writing Major at Taylor University

 Review used by permission of Evangelical Church Library Association (ECLA)